Ross exit fresh hit for U.S. Mideast policy

 "Dennis Ross has an extraordinary record of public service and has been a critical member of the president's team for nearly three years," White House press secretary Jay Carney said in a statement.

-Ross had initially pledged to work for Obama for two years, but extended that by another year in light of the Arab Spring upheaval that has reshaped the Middle East, Carney said.
+Ross had initially pledged to work for Obama for two years, but extended his time at the White House by another year in light of the Arab Spring upheaval that has reshaped the Middle East, Carney said.

 "Obviously, there is still work to do but I promised my wife I would return to government for only two years and we both agreed it is time to act on my promise," Ross said in a brief resignation statement.